Skip to main content

 > Review my source code for security vulnerabilities

-vigolium agent --prompt-template security-code-review --source ./src
+vigolium agent query --prompt-template security-code-review --source ./src

 Endpoint discovery from source: